Pink Coloured Open litter box with a scoop on it

 Source: Zooplus

-The cover assists in keeping scents within the box and stops litter from being kicked out of the box, which can be quite helpful for a cat that tends to scatter litter or burrow deeply.
+The cover helps contain odors within the box and prevents litter from being kicked out, which can be particularly helpful for cats that tend to scatter litter or burrow deeply.

-Another reason many cat owners like having covered boxes is because it masks any ugly garbage that might be observed from the cat’s basket.
+Another reason many cat owners prefer covered boxes is that they conceal any unsightly waste that might otherwise be visible.

-Certain cats enjoy having these boxes as they feel secure in an enclosed area rather than open.
+Some cats enjoy these boxes because they feel more secure in an enclosed area rather than an open one.

 What We LikeWhat We Don’t